-U.S. Department of Agriculture data indicate a decline over time in the number of off-farm grain handling facilities.
-Data from 2006 indicates that the total number is now approximately 9,025.2 Alternately, the structure of the grain mill industry has not changed substantially from the time the 1987 Regulatory Impact Analysis (RIA) was formulated; thus, the Agency is retaining the estimate of 9,000 feed mills3 while updating the number of oil seed processing, flour, rice, and animal food mills, for a total of 18,804 grain elevators and mills covered by the standard.
+U.S. Department of Agriculture data indicates a decline over time in the number of off-farm grain handling facilities.
+Data from 2020 indicates that the total number of grain handling elevators facilities is approximately 8,400.
+Alternately, the structure of the grain mill industry has changed since the 1987 Regulatory Impact Analysis (RIA) was prepared; thus, the Agency estimates the number of oilseed processing, flour, rice, and animal food mills, was updated for a total of 6,540 feed mills.
+The total number of grain elevator and mill facilities was updated to 14,940- covered by the Standard.